-Corporate Yoga & Meditation in Montreal - Esther Yoga Teacher
+Yoga & Meditation Instructor in Montreal - Esther

 We offer corporate yoga and meditation in Montreal

-Are you looking for a yoga instructor for corporate yoga or meditation classes in Montreal?
+Are you looking for a yoga instructor for corporate yoga or corporate meditation classes in Montreal?
+We have a team of yoga instructors in Montreal who can teach yoga and meditation in the workplace.
 Let Santé Active introduce you to Esther one of our yoga instructors in Greater Montreal.

 Some call yoga the science of the self.
 I used to feel real guilt at the implied selfishness that this phrase seemed to convey, because according to this beginner's definition, in order to get good at yoga one has to spend a lot of time working on one's 'self'.
 Since selfishness used to be seen as a type of sinfulness to me, I had a hard time with this concept during the first few years of my practice.
 I used to think it was over-indulgent to fit 4-5 yoga classes into my week on top of my daily meditations.
 Yoga can be challenging, time-consuming and at times really inaccessible in a large city with crowded classes.